openmoney/island_monies/README.md

 ## Installation

 This script has very few dependencies.
 Just run it and see what happens.
-The script can be run from the locally (_./islands_) or placed somewhere in the command path (e.g. _/usr/local/bin/islands_).
+The script can be run locally (_./islands_) or placed somewhere in the command path (e.g. _/usr/local/bin/islands_).
 It should run without modification on any Unix-like OS.
 It has not been tested on _Windows_.

 When running this script for the first time, any unsatisfied _Python 3_ dependencies will be reported.
 Those least likely to be already present are _numpy_ and _matplotlib_.